mehulagg/gitlab/doc/architecture/blueprints/container_registry_deployment/index.md

 The design and development of the registry database adhere to the GitLab [database guidelines](https://docs.gitlab.com/ee/development/database/).
 Being a Go application, the required tooling to support the database will have to be developed, such as for running database migrations.

-Running *online* migrations is already supported by the registry CLI, as described in the [documentation](/container-registry/-/blob/master/docs-gitlab/database-migrations.md).
-Apart from online migrations, [*post deployment* migrations](/development/post_deployment_migrations.html) are also a requirement to be implemented as outlined in [container-registry#220](https://gitlab.com/gitlab-org/container-registry/-/issues/220).
+Running *online* and [*post deployment* migrations](/development/post_deployment_migrations.html) migrations is already supported by the registry CLI, as described in the [documentation](/container-registry/-/blob/master/docs-gitlab/database-migrations.md).

 #### Partitioning